Ecommerce Marketing: 33 Tips To Skyrocket Sales

 You’ll notice that Etsy uses multiple categories to help appeal to different segments of its audience, from the Featured Shop column to its DIY advice pieces.

-Let’s talk about newsjacking for a second.
-It’s the practice of taking a newsworthy topic, then putting an industry spin on it.
+Let’s discuss newsjacking briefly.
+It’s the practice of taking a newsworthy topic and putting an industry spin on it.

 The most famous example was Oreo Cookies.
 During the 2013 Super Bowl power outage, the company posted this tweet: